-BY INDICATING YOUR ACCEPTANCE OF THIS AGREEMENT OR ACCESSING OR USING ANY SERVICE, YOU ARE ACCEPTING ALL OF THE TERMS AND CONDITIONS OF THIS AGREEMENT.
-IF YOU DO NOT AGREE TO THESE TERMS AND CONDITIONS, YOU MAY NOT USE ANY SERVICE.
+BY INDICATING YOUR ACCEPTANCE OF THIS AGREEMENT OR ACCESSING OR USING ANY SNOWFLAKE OFFERINGS, YOU ARE ACCEPTING ALL OF THE TERMS AND CONDITIONS OF THIS AGREEMENT.
+IF YOU DO NOT AGREE TO THESE TERMS AND CONDITIONS, YOU MAY NOT USE ANY SNOWFLAKE OFFERINGS.
 YOU AGREE THAT THIS AGREEMENT IS ENFORCEABLE LIKE ANY WRITTEN AGREEMENT SIGNED BY YOU.

-This Snowflake Terms of Service (“Agreement”) is entered into by and between Snowflake (as defined below) and the entity or person placing an order for or accessing any Service (“Customer” or “you”).
-This Agreement consists of the terms and conditions set forth below and any attachments, addenda or exhibits referenced in the Agreement, and any Order Forms and SOWs (as defined below) that reference this Agreement.
+These Snowflake Terms of Service (“Agreement”) are entered into by and between Snowflake (see Section 14 for this and other capitalized defined terms) and the entity or person (other than a Reseller) placing an order for, or accessing, any Snowflake Offerings (“Customer” or “you”).
+This Agreement consists of the terms and conditions set forth below and any attachments, addenda or exhibits referenced in the Agreement, and any Order Forms that reference this Agreement.

-The “Effective Date” of this Agreement is the date which is the earlier of (a) Customer’s initial access to any Service (as defined below) through any online provisioning, registration or order process or (b) the effective date of the first Order Form or Reseller Order Form, as applicable, referencing this Agreement.
-This Agreement will govern Customer’s initial purchase on the Effective Date as well as any future purchases made by Customer that reference this Agreement.
+The “Effective Date” of this Agreement is the date which is the earlier of (a) Customer’s initial access to any Snowflake Offering (as defined below) through any online provisioning, registration or order process or (b) the effective date of the first Order Form referencing this Agreement.
+This Agreement will govern Customer’s initial purchase on the Effective Date as well as any future purchases made by Customer through an Order Form that reference this Agreement.

 1. Use of Service

 1.2.
 Affiliates.
-Customer Affiliates may purchase services from Snowflake or a Snowflake Affiliate by executing an Order Form or SOW which is governed by the terms of this Agreement.
+Customer Affiliates may purchase Snowflake Offerings from Snowflake or an Authorized Snowflake Affiliate, as applicable, by executing an Order Form which is governed by the terms of this Agreement.
 This will establish a new and separate agreement between the Customer Affiliate and the Snowflake entity signing such Order Form.
-If the Customer Affiliate resides in a different country than Customer, then the Order Form may include modifications to terms applicable to the transaction(s) (including but not limited to tax terms and governing law).
+If the Customer Affiliate resides in a different country than Customer, then the Order Form may include modifications to terms applicable to the transaction(s) (including, but not limited to, tax terms and governing law).

 1.3.
 Compliance with Applicable Laws.
-Snowflake will provide the services in accordance with its obligations under laws and government regulations applicable to Snowflake’s provision of the services to its customers generally, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of technical or personal data, without regard to Customer’s particular use of the services and subject to Customer’s use of the services in accordance with this Agreement.
+Snowflake will provide the Snowflake Offerings in accordance with its obligations under laws and government regulations applicable to Snowflake’s provision of such services to its customers generally, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of services, without regard to Customer’s particular use of the services and subject to Customer’s use of the services in accordance with this Agreement.

 1.4.
-Sample Data; Third Party Applications.
+Sample Data; Third-Party Applications.
 Snowflake may make Sample Data available for Customer.
 Customer acknowledges that Sample Data is example data only, which may not be complete, current, or accurate.
 Customer will not (and will not permit any third party to) copy or export any Sample Data and agrees that Snowflake may delete or require Customer to cease using Sample Data at any time upon advance notice.
-Snowflake may also provide URL links or interconnectivity within the Service to facilitate Customer’s use of Third Party Applications, at Customer’s sole discretion.
-Notwithstanding the foregoing, any procurement or use of Third Party Applications is solely between Customer and the applicable third party and Snowflake will have no liability for such Third Party Applications.
+Snowflake may also provide URL links or interconnectivity within the Service to facilitate Customer’s use of Third-Party Applications, at Customer’s sole discretion.
+Notwithstanding the foregoing, any procurement or use of Third-Party Applications is solely between Customer and the applicable party, and Snowflake will have no liability for such Third-Party Applications under this Agreement.

 1.5.
 Customer-Controlled Data Sharing Functionality.

 (b) When Customer is Provider.
 Provider may, at its option and in its sole discretion, grant Consumer access to designated sets of Provider’s Customer Data as further described in the Documentation.
-Provider acknowledges and agrees that: (1) Consumers will have the access designated by Provider (including to view, download, and query the Customer Data) and that it is Provider’s sole responsibility to evaluate any risks related to its sharing of Customer Data with Consumers; and (2) Snowflake has no control over, and will have no liability for, any acts or omissions of any Consumer with respect to Provider’s sharing of Customer Data.
-At all times Provider remains responsible for its Customer Data as set forth in the Agreement.
+Provider acknowledges and agrees that: (1) Consumers will have the access designated by Provider (including to view, download, and query the Customer Data) and that it is Provider’s sole responsibility to evaluate any risks related to its sharing of Customer Data with Consumers; (2) Snowflake has no control over, and will have no liability for, any acts or omissions of any Consumer with respect to Provider’s sharing of Customer Data; and (3) it remains responsible for its Customer Data as set forth in the Agreement.

 (d) Reader Accounts.
-When Customer is Provider, Customer may, at its option and in its sole discretion (using a mechanism provided by Snowflake) authorize third party entities that are not currently Snowflake customers (“Read Only Consumers”) to access a read-only account on the Snowflake Service as further described in the Documentation (“Reader Accounts”) solely to consume Customer Data shared by Customer; provided that:
+When Customer is Provider, Customer may, at its option and in its sole discretion (using a mechanism provided by Snowflake) authorize third-party entities that are not currently Snowflake customers (“Read Only Consumers”) to access a read-only account on the Service as further described in the Documentation (“Reader Accounts”) solely to consume Customer Data shared by Customer, provided that:

 (1) Customer shall be responsible for paying for any usage of the Reader Accounts;